CodingGarden/troll-garden/README.md

 * When they google, show bing results
 * Change font randomly
 * White noise at 5% volume
-* Add a 2% blur filter to all pages randomly
 * Whenever they open a new tab, open a new browser window
 * Every x clicks takes you to a charity of choice page
 * Play a fart sound whenever they activate their mic in a meeting